Container Roles

 - pause-buildset-registry

-Utility role to pause a job providing a buildset registry.
+- Pause a buildset registry - Utility role to pause a job providing a buildset registry. - Role Variables -

 buildset_registry